-Botulism is caused by the bacteria Clostridium botulinum, which can contaminate people in several different ways.
-The bacteria can enter the body through open sores, contact with soil and untreated water, and by eating canned food that has been improperly preserved.
+Botulism is caused by Clostridium botulinum bacteria, which can contaminate people in several different ways.
+The bacteria can be spread through open sores, via contact with soil and untreated water, and by eating canned food that has been improperly preserved.
 These bacteria produce spores containing a toxin that can cause severe poisoning when eaten.
-Foods most commonly infected include home-canned vegetables, cured pork and ham, smoked or raw fish, and honey or corn syrup.
+Foods most commonly infected include home-canned vegetables; low-acid preserved vegetables such as green beans, spinach, and mushrooms; cured pork and ham; smoked or raw fish; and honey or corn syrup.
 Infants also can contract botulism, often by eating honey.

-Physicians can diagnose a case of botulism through a physical exam, in which reflexes and the gag reflex are either diminished or absent, eyelids are drooping, the bowel is paralyzed, and fluid is being retained.
+Physicians can diagnose a case of botulism through a physical exam in which reflexes, including the gag reflex, are either diminished or absent; eyelids are drooping; the bowel is paralyzed; and fluid is being retained.
 A blood test and stool culture can be done to confirm the diagnosis.

 If cans are bulging, throw them away immediately.
-Also, any preserved foods that have an odor also should be discarded.
+Any preserved food that has an odor should also be discarded.
 To avoid botulism in infants, never feed them honey.
-When canning foods at home, sterilize the cans at 250°F (121°C) for 30 minutes to prevent contamination.
+When canning foods at home, sterilize the cans at 250°F (121°C) for 20 to 100 minutes to prevent contamination.